You’ve probably heard about reverse flow smokers recently and started trying to figure out what the hype is all about.

 But don’t just take my word for it, check out what other reviewers are saying.
 Some have even shared pictures of their deliciously smoked meats on this barbecue, so you can get a general idea.

 What are the benefits or pros of a reverse flow smoker?

-I have already pointed out multiple benefits that will make your barbecuing experience much easier, however, it’s always good to sum them up and point out others that might’ve gone by unnoticed:
+I have already pointed out multiple benefits that will make your barbecuing experience much easier.
+However, it’s always good to sum them up and point out the benefits.